KaelSM/timercountdown/README.md

 # Timer Flip Cards Animated Date Count Down

-Is a simple date counter that can be implemented as a widget to any webpage, for a countdown to a specific date of the end of a sale, or a big event such as a webpage for a wedding.
-It is made with Vue.js, HTML5 and CSS
+This is a web application that displays a countdown timer for a specific event and celebrates the event with confetti when the timer reaches zero.
+The application is built using JavaScript and the tsparticles-confetti library to handle the countdown timer and confetti functionality.

 # To-do:
 - [x] Countdown flipping cards
 - [x] Work with selected date and not restart when re-loaded
 - [x] Once is done, stop the time and send a notification
 - [x] customize an input with button to set a date (or dropdown with calendar)
-- [ ] add backend to connect the applications
+- [x] add backend to connect the applications
-- [ ] home page to as well put a subject line and title notification to act with the subject and title as well as the main page
+- [x] home page to as well put a subject line and title notification to act with the subject and title as well as the main page
 - [ ] start the counter and create a subscribe to be emailed about days left
 - [ ] email notification to user once timer is done
 - [ ] once timer is done  and the notification is closed, prompt the user for a new date